Table of contents

 Join freelance gig websites like Upwork or Fiverr

 While there are lots of work from home job boards out there for freelancers, two are more well-known than others for catering specifically to freelancers.
 These two are UpWork and Fiverr, and they might be where you find your next freelance client.

 Now, don’t get us wrong, because we haven’t used these websites much; however, there are some freelancers who have probably been swearing by them for a few years now.

-To learn more about UpWork and Fiverr, check out our guide to online tools, where you’ll see details about how these two sites function, kind of in opposite methods.
+To learn more about UpWork and Fiverr, check out our guide to the best online tools for travelers, where you’ll see details about how these two sites function, kind of in opposite methods.

 In short, Upwork allows freelancers to submit proposals to clients, and Fiverr allows clients to buy freelancers’ services at the rates at which they list them.
 They can both get super competitive, so it’s worth reading more from experts who have had success on each.